-Rather than reduce detention, punitive alternatives such as ankle monitors have expanded the number of people under government surveillance
+Rather than reduce detention, punitive so-called alternatives such as ankle monitors have instead expanded the number of people under government surveillance

 Alternatives to detention encompass a wide range of mechanisms used by Immigration and Customs Enforcement (ICE) ostensibly to provide assurance that someone who is not detained will fully participate in their immigration court proceedings.
 ICE’s official alternatives or conditions of release include: